sq5rix/sq5rix/README.md

 - 👋 Hi, I’m @sq5rix - Tom Wawer
 - 👀 I’m IT dev and songwriter
-- 🌱 I write a book: Cotporate Communication DNA.
+- 🌱 I write a book: Corporate Communication DNA.
 It is in publication proces.
 - 📫 I'm on insta and youtube as tom_wawer, spotify as tom wawer

 <!---